tundish/blathnaid/blathnaid/book/chapters.rst

 “What happened to your horse?”, he asked.
 Jack didn't want to say frankly, still feeling at fault for not having saved him somehow.

-Still, the look on Jack's face was hint enough, and he changed the subject.
+He caught the look on Jack's face, and it hinted enough, so he changed the subject.

 Payback
 -------